 Gloin survived the Battle of the Five Armies and settled in the Lonely Mountain afterwards.
 He is also father to Gimli who plays a big part in the Lord of the Rings trilogy.

 Gloin The Dwarf Costume

-Although not one of the major characters in The Hobbit, the attention to detail is stunning.
+Although not one of the major players in The Hobbit, Gloin is a strong character., the attention to detail is stunning.
 The fabric of the jacket and trousers looks like a russet velour, brushed cotton, or soft ‘kid’ like texture, with a leaf motif stamped into the fabric (see right arm below).
 There appear to be at least two layers to the jacket bottom, each edged in leather and with the fabric appearing to be woven as strips making a panel around the hem.

 “Gloin controls the money during the voyage and is also fond of grooming his hair in an elaborate fashion“